jcchurch/APSUJavaCamp/01_Introduction.md

 - Fortran
 - C#

+## Where is Java used?

+- Android Phone Applications
+- Web Servers
+- Desktop Applications
+- Rarely is it used to make games, but there are some.
+    - The best example of a Java game is Minecraft.

 ## IDE: Integrated Development Environment

 - An integrated development environment, or IDE, combine all the tools needed to write, compile, and debug a program into a single software application.
+- IDEs make coding easier because they allow you to run your software with a single button click.
 - Examples are NetBeans, Microsoft Visual Studio, Eclipse, CodeWarrior, etc.
-- We will be using NetBeans in this course.
+- We will be using NetBeans in this camp.
+    - NetBeans is written in Java.

 # What are Programming Languages Made Of?